Our Traditional Style Kitchen Remodel with Wood Cabinets and Gray island.

 So are you ready to see the transformation??

 First, let’s visit the BEFORE KITCHEN of doom.
-Dark, ugly, and outdated.
-Yes, this picture is from when we moved in but it is the only one I have that shows the full kitchen.
-And, yes, that is exactly what it looked like.
+Dark and a little outdated at this point.
+This picture is from when we moved in but it is the only one I have that shows the full kitchen.

 And this is what it looks like today!